Education & Outreach

-Each month, the CARC's Research Facilitation & Applications team offers a number of workshops designed to introduce users to CARC systems as well as workshops on using specific software and programming languages in a high-performance computing environment.
+The CARC's Research Facilitation & Applications team offers a number of workshops designed to introduce users to CARC systems as well as workshops on using specific software and programming languages in a high-performance computing environment.

-Note: Due to the ongoing COVID-19 pandemic, all workshops are currently being held over Zoom.
+Note: Due to the ongoing COVID-19 pandemic, all workshops are currently being hosted via Zoom.

 Research computing essentials